If you feel a bit low, fed up and isolated then you are not alone.

 Rest assured, if you are struggling, you are not alone.

 A lot of people feel low this time of year.
-GPs see more people for mental health problems in January than any other time of the year.
+GPs see more people for mental health problems in the winter months than any other time of the year.

 Just remember things will get better.